For information for Teachers, click here.

 Next Generation of Conservationists

-The Land Trust was founded in the mid-1980’s and over the past 29 years has completed 45 land conservation projects, protected nearly 24,000 acres, spearheaded hundreds of acres of successful restoration projects, and sponsored on-going programs to educate both children and adults about the importance of protecting ranch, farm and open space land for future generations.
+The Land Trust was founded in the mid-1980’s and over the past 30+ years has protected over 27,000 acres, spearheaded hundreds of acres of successful restoration projects, and sponsored on-going programs to educate both children and adults about the importance of protecting ranch, farm and open space land for future generations.

 Help Us Serve